-Assess and record any adverse events that are observed or reported since the previous visit, including those associated with changes in concomitant medication dosing.
+Assess and record any adverse events that are observed or reported since the previous visit, including those associated with changes in concomitant medication dosing in the subject source documents.
+See Section 11 for further details regarding AE collection and reporting.